 The calculation is based on paved and roof area.
 All areas on site that are paved or covered so that natural soil is not exposed to natural light are considered as paved areas.
-The strategies listed in the Approach & Implementation section are considered as limiting the heat island effect.
-Areas covered with mechanical equipment should be deducted from the roof area.
+Areas covered with mechanical equipment or skylights should be deducted from the roof area.